Skip To Main Content

 Findings:

-For the 2022-23 school year, OSPI gave Shoreline School District a Total Profile Score of 1.90, down from 2.65 in the previous year.
+For the 2025 fiscal year, OSPI gave Shoreline School District a Total Profile Score of 2.40.

 Scores used to indicate a district’s financial “health” range from 0 to 4, with 1.75 as the threshold to be assigned to the “Financial Warning” category.